Training and Development

 Training and development can be one of the most neglected aspects in management.
-Most employers onboard staff and essentially set them free in the workforce.
+Most employers onboard staff and set them free in the workforce.
 This leaves them with the burden of development, advancement, and more.

 There’s just one problem with this: Employees want to be developed.
 If you don’t take the time to do so, you’re likely to lose a lot of young talent.

 If this is the case, why do so many employers ignore proper training and development?
-What are the gains of paying proper credence to the practice aside from retaining more employees?
+What are the gains of paying credence to the practice aside from retaining more employees?

 Three Reasons Why Employee Development is Ignored

-Employee training and development is typically ignored for three primary reasons:
+Employee training and development is typically ignored for three reasons:

-- Employers Care About the Present Most – Companies are hard-pressed for time.
-Before they can think about the future, they care about the present moment.
-Day-to-day operations often supplant other strategic goals out of necessity.
-Staff development suffers as a result.
+- Employers Care About the Present Most – A business is hard-pressed for time.
+Before they can think about the future, they care about the present.
+Day-to-day operations often supplant other goals out of necessity.
+In addition, staff development suffers as a result.

 - The Processes Are There But Not Implemented – Some businesses have policies and processes in place for training and development.
 However, they’re either ill-developed or simply pushed to the wayside.
 This is commonly in favour of getting more work done during the day.

 - There Aren’t Enough Hours in the Day – While companies can make time for development, many use time constraints as an excuse.

 Three Reasons You Shouldn’t Ignore Employee Development Any Longer

-There is a reason employees leave if they don’t feel as if there are enough training and development opportunities.
-It makes good business sense to plan for and implement development processes because:
+There is a reason staff leave if they aren’t offered training and development.
+It makes good business sense to plan for development processes because:

-- Employees Care About Your Business if You Care About Them – If you show a genuine interest in employees, they’re going to care more about your business.
-This genuine interest is invaluable because it translates into more assertion and investment in the workplace.
-It also highlights efforts to achieve organisational goals.
+Employees Care About Your Business if You Care About Them – If you show a genuine interest in employees, they’re going to care more about your business.
+This interest is invaluable because it translates into more investment in the workplace.
+It also highlights efforts to achieve goals.